NecromancerLev0001/LightingFury/README.md

 This is P2P chatting program.

-You can chat with all if you can
+You can chat with all if you can..

 This program can send message to all if all connected..

 program description